Flood Damage Inspections

 Hazards in and around flood damage inspections of buildings include the risks of:

 - toxic sludge and materials containing waterborne bacteria; and

 - electrical shock hazards.

-- Inspect the flood damaged building exterior for downed power lines and gas leaks.
+- Inspect the flood damage inspection building exterior for downed power lines and gas leaks.
 Gas leaks will smell like rotten eggs.
 If you suspect a gas leak, contact the utility company immediately.